LouisYLWang/Sync-Sofa/readme.md

 ⚠️ Before use, please make sure the version number of two clients are consistent.

-⚠️ If you want to play local `.mp4` file, please enable `Allow access to file URLs` in extension details page, for example, `chrome://extensions/?id=djhbgkadejdmihbngglpnogjookpadjl` in Chrome.
+⚠️ If you want to play local `.mp4` file, please enable `Allow access to file URLs` in extension details page.
+1. Open `chrome://extensions/`, find `Sync Sofa`, click `Detaild` button, enable `Allow access to file URLs`.
+2. Right click `Sync Sofa` extension, choose `Manage Extensions`, enable `Allow access to file URLs`.

 ⚠️ If there are multiple versions of extensions in your browser, please enable one and disable others.